vasilsaroka/TBpack/README.md

             }
        ]

    Packages [MaTeX](https://github.com/szhorvat/MaTeX/releases) by Szabolcs Horvát and [CustomTicks](https://library.wolfram.com/infocenter/Demos/5599/) by Mark A. Caprio are integral parts of `TBpack`.

  - Open the documentation center and search for "Hamiltonian" to get started.

  <b>Note:</b> Compilation to C code is used in TBpack to speed up optical absorption spectra calculations.
 See [how to make Mathematica working with C compiler on Windows](https://sites.google.com/site/sarokavasil/wolfram-mathematica).
 If compiler is not available Mathematica will run uncompiled function.

 ## Supporting the project
-   TBpack is free to use and distribute and will stay so.
-However, since it is developed in my own time consider supporting the project to help me to explain my wife why I should spend our weekends on this :)
+   We believe everyone deserves access to knowledge that is grounded in science and integrity.
+That is why we keep our code open for all users, regardless of where they live or what they can afford to pay.
+This means more people can be better educated and inspired to take meaningful action.
+We have no shareholders or billionaire owner, meaning only your funding powers our work and ensures it can remain open for all.
+Every contribution, however big or small, makes a real difference for TBpack future.
+If you find it useful, consider [supporting the project](https://paypal.me/vasilsaroka?locale.x=en_GB)
+.